Kunalmourya22/Summer_olympic_Internship_Project/README.md

 6.In which year India won first Gold Medal in Summer Olympics?
 Answer = In 1928 India won the first gold medal.

-7. Which event is most popular in terms on number of players?
+7.Which event is most popular in terms on number of players?
 (Top 5) Answer = Football is the most popular in terms on number of players.

 8.Which sport is having most female Gold Medalists?
 (Top 5)